swarm-game/swarm-game.github.io/installing.md

     cabal install swarm

-Currently Swarm supports GHC 9.2, 9.4, or 9.6 (GHC 9.8 support should
+Currently Swarm builds with GHC 9.2 through 9.8.
-be coming soon; it's possible that it already supports 9.8 but we forgot to update this message).

 If you don't already have the `cabal` tool, first [install `ghcup`](https://www.haskell.org/ghcup/), then run `ghcup install